Phone: (603) 237-5255 | Fax: (603) 237-8270 townclerk@columbianh.org

 Checks and manifests were reviewed and signed.

-On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board approved the minutes of the March 8, 2023 meeting.
+On a motion made by Selectman Stohl and seconded by Selectman Campbell, the Board voted to award the bid to Yetti Yard Man.
+Marcia will contact the other two bidders.
+Mr. Rella left the meeting.

-A quote for roadside mowing was received from David White.
-It was noted that the amount is the same as last year.
-On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board voted to accept Mr. White’s bid.
+A quote was received from David White for mowing the Town’s roadside.
+On a motion made by Selectman Campbell and seconded by Selectman Stohl, the Board approved Mr. White’s bid of $7,100.00.

 Respectfully submitted,